 4th year Computer Science student at the University of Toronto.
 Builder of computers; disregarder of back side cable management.
 Video game and computer hardware enthusiast with a strong passion for teaching and technology.

 While completing his Bachelors of Film and Media at Humber College, Christian expanded his pursuits into game design.
 This eventually led him to develop a VR game for his thesis project.
 Upon graduating he started teaching at the Cube, showing kids how to use the Unity Engine.
 He loves to share his passion for game design with his students.

-I am a technology instructor at the Cube, and a 4th year Mathematical Physics student at the University of Waterloo, pursuing a minor in computer science.
-I am passionate about teaching, and excited to share in children's curiosity about the world.
+I am a Technology Instructor at The Cube, and a 4th year Mathematical Physics student at the University of Waterloo, pursuing a minor in computer science.
+I am passionate about teaching, and am excited to share in children’s curiosity about the world.
 In my spare time I enjoy singing with the university choir, doing origami, and playing guitar.